 The Finnish Climate Change Panel – bringing science and decision-making together

 The work of the Panel is based on the Climate Change Act.
 The first Panel was established in 2012.
-The current Panel was appointed in 2016 for the next four-year term that ends in December 2019.
+The current Panel was appointed on January 21st, 2016 for the next four-year term based on recommendations from research and higher-level educational institutions.
 The Panel’s members represent different branches of science from educational sciences to atmospheric sciences.
 The current Panel consists of 14 top-level specialists chaired by Markku Ollikainen, Professor of Environmental and Resources Economics at the University of Helsinki.

 The Panel can receive assignments from different Ministries and Ministerial working groups.
 Using scientifically selected conventions, the Panel produces reports to support the preparation and implementation of climate policy and legislation in Finland.

 To date, the Panel has produced several reports and analyses on climate change mitigation, climate adaptation and the key themes and challenges involved in these pursuits.
 The aim is to enable the planning and construction of sustainable future in Finland.